mtykhenko/davinci-kata/solution-discovery/component-diagram.md

 ## Highlights
 ### Application services
 Application logic is implemented with microservices each focusing on particular sub domain.
-This gives us extensibility which is the key requirements for Farmacy Food apllication.
+This gives us extensibility which is the key requirements for Farmacy Food application.

 ### External integrations
 Integration with external components is implemented with API calls.
 Dedicated microservices are responsible for integration with different external bounded contexts.